-Restricted cash at June 30, 2006 and December 31, 2005 consists of a \$9,000,000 and \$10,000,000, respectively, certificate of deposit pledged as collateral for an irrevocable letter of credit agreement.
-This letter of credit agreement is automatically renewable annually as required in the Convertible Senior Notes (Note G) loan covenant.
-The certificate of deposit provides for approximately 4% interest payable at maturity.
+In the quarter ended September 30, 2006, restricted cash was drawn down to zero in conjunction with the settlement agreements with the lenders of its Convertible Senior Notes (Note G).
+The restricted cash at December 31, 2005 consisted of a \$10,000,000 certificate of deposit pledged as collateral for an irrevocable letter of credit agreement.
+The letter of credit agreement automatically renewed annually as required in the Convertible Senior Notes loan covenant.
+The certificate of deposit provided for approximately 4% interest payable at maturity.